florihu/pySUTO/README.md

 * Uncertainty management
 * ID per produced dataset.
 * Classes large first letter: System; Functions small (soulier etc. )
+* NULL indicates the absence of a value that would be theoretically applicable.

 # Folder structure